-Jim Renacci was elected to the United States House of Representatives in November of 2010 and is serving his second term representing the 16th district of Ohio.
+Jim Renacci was elected to the United States House of Representatives in November of 2010 and is serving his third term representing the 16th district of Ohio.
 Currently he serves on the House Ways and Means Committee and the House Budget Committee.

 Jim grew up in a working class, union family in western Pennsylvania—his father was a railroad worker and his mother was a nurse.
 He was the first in his family to graduate from college and paid his own way through school by working a wide range of jobs, including as a truck driver, a mechanic and on a road crew.
 In 1980 he received his Bachelor’s Degree in Business Administration from Indiana University of Pennsylvania.

 After graduating college, Jim became a Certified Public Accountant and went to work for Grant Thornton in Pittsburgh, specializing in their health care accounting practice.
 In 1983, Jim left Pittsburgh for Wadsworth, OH, where he founded LTC Management Services, a company that owned, operated and managed nursing facilities throughout the region.
 Jim also founded a CPA firm in 1989, along with several other business ventures.
 Throughout his 30-year business career Jim owned and operated over 60 entities, created more than 1,500 jobs and employed over 3,000 people.